 Property Experts and managers can configure Simphony using the Enterprise Management Console (EMC) application.
 This application allows you to set up and configure Screens, Menu Items, Prices, and more from your laptop or PC.

-In this post, I will cover the basics of how to use EMC, as well as more advanced techniques and all the tips and tricks that I learn through the years of working with the system.
+In this post, I will cover the basics of how to use EMC, as well as more advanced techniques and all the tips and tricks that I have learned through the years of working with the system.

-A very common questions I get asked a lot refers to the version of Simphony that different establishments use:
+A very common question I get asked a lot refers to the version of Simphony that different establishments use: